 But the final tour was significant for Turner in other ways.

-A week before she came out on Facebook to all her friends as transgender, she told her bandmates at one of their practices.
+A week before she came out on Facebook to all her friends as transgender, she told her bandmates at one of their practices while they were touring.

 Turner said the band was fairly supportive.

 At first they were a little shocked, but then they were like, Alright, thats cool, she said.
 Lets go practice.
 We dont give a s—.
 Do whatever you want.
 One of them was like This should be interesting.